 Registration Invitation: We email invitations welcoming families to access our enrollment portal and complete their student’s registration.

 Enrollment: We use “enrollment” and “registration” interchangeably; they both mean to formally complete the process (sign-up and submit payment) to confirm a child’s spot in a program.

 Enrollment Period: Our enrollment period begins every spring (typically in late February or early March) for the following school year.
-Our enrollment period does not have an official end date because enrollment remains open until programs fill up.
+Our enrollment period does not have an official end date; enrollment remains open until programs fill up.

 Program: Sometimes “program” and “class” are used interchangeably, but the program typically indicates more detailed information.
 Traditionally, some Tiny Trees locations have had multiple class offerings (different timing or frequency of sessions), so we differentiate these options by calling them “programs” rather than “classes” to avoid confusion.
-For example, in the past, the “Carkeek Park Class” had a 5-day AM Program and a 3-day PM Program.
+For example, the “Carkeek Park Class” has a 5-day AM Program and a 3-day PM Program.